visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 ### Wrong Profile

-Devi AI uses already logged in session of your social media profile.
+Devi AI uses already logged session in your browser of your social media profile.
 Just go to respective platform, connect with the correct profile, come back to Devi and refresh the page, Devi will pick the correct account.

 ### Debug Connection Tools